 Date & Time: 7 December 2017, 4-5pm CET

-Costs: registration is free for members and non-members, but a registration is required
+Costs: free webinar for ECTS members and non-members, but a registration is required

 Join Alon Greenbaum (California Institute of Technology, CalTech) to hear about Bone CLARITY, a bone tissue clearing method that enables visualization of the physiological processes at the cellular level in an intact bone environment.
 During this one-hour session Alon will present his work and how he used Bone CLARITY to detect the endogenous fluorescence of Sox9-tdTomato+ osteoprogenitor cells in the tibia, femur, and vertebral column of adult transgenic mice.